beamable/UnrealSDK/Docs/docs/user-reference/runtime-systems/operations-and-waits.md

 # Unreal SDK - Operations & Waits
 The Beamable SDK uses slight variation on Promises we named Operations.
 These provide the same semantics as promises but their implementation is slightly different to allow for a BP-compatible API.

 They wrap concurrent *operations* (mostly HTTP Requests) under a `FBeamOperationHandle` exposed to some higher-level system.
 To put it in simpler terms:

 > When you want to expose a single function that makes a bunch of requests and emits events as responses come in, ultimately handling success/failure of the entire sequence, use an Operation.

 We provide a lot of Operations inside our `UBeamRuntimeSubsystem` implementations; covering most basic use-cases.
 However, understanding how to create your own operations enables you to add behavior to last-mile hooks we expose.
 A couple of examples:

-- "I want to go talk to a microservice to fetch additional data for a user before you trigger the `OnUserReady` callback."
+- "I want to go talk to a microservice to fetch additional data for a user before the SDK's `UBeamRuntime::OnUserReady` callback."
 - "I want to go talk to a microservice to validate that you can actually join this matchmaking queue."

 !!! warning
 	While possible, we don't recommend creating the actual operations as blueprints.
-Its OK to do so for a quick experimentation session; but shipping with it is *not recommended*. **Calling *Operations* that are written in C++ is the primary way we recommend Blueprints to interact with the Beamable SDK (we even have special nodes for it).**
+    It's OK to do so for a quick experimentation session; but shipping with it is *not recommended*.
+    **Calling *Operations* that are written in C++ is the primary way we recommend Blueprints to interact with the Beamable SDK (we even have special nodes for it).**

 ## Operation Lifecycle

 Every Operation has an `int64` id called the `FBeamOperationHandle`.
-We use it to track the operation's state, its emitted events, its current status and which of Beamable's requests are part of it, so on and so forth...
+We use it to track the operation's state, its emitted events, its current status and which of Beamable's requests are part of it.

 The lifecycle of an operation goes as follows:

 ![operation-and-waits-lifecycle.png](../../media/imgs/operation-and-waits-lifecycle.png)

 ## Writing and Exposing your Own Operations
 We try and expose all of our main SDK operations in both BP and CPP flavors.
 If you'd like to do the same thing, this section is for you.
 If you're looking for how to write hooks in C++, look into the next section.

-The primary trade-off is that: BP-Compatible versions do not allow for lambda binding and variable capturing.
-The CPP Version does allow for those things and, as they can be extremely useful for development speed and other cases, we decided on supporting both flavors.
+The primary trade-off is that:

+- BP-Compatible versions do not allow for lambda binding and variable capturing.
+- The CPP Version does allow for those things and, as they can be extremely useful for development speed and other cases, we decided on supporting both flavors.

 The snippet below explains how to write an operation for both BP and CPP; sharing its actual logic.